hl-judaica-division/hj-alma-booster/README.md

 ## Installation
 ### Stable Release
 If you wish to install the current stable release of the Chrome extension on your machine you can follow [this](https://chrome.google.com/webstore/detail/hj-alma-booster/ghacelnoihffpganbhbbbonpjjpfjknf?authuser=1) link to the Chrome Web Store and click add to Chrome.
+Contact Elizabeth Vernon of the Harvard Library Judaica Division at juddiv@fas.harvard.edu for the installation password.

 ### Developer Version
 If you wish to install a developer version of the extension then follow these steps;